Code-Institute-Submissions/EmmaBergner-dontq_JulyResub/README.md

 ### Future Features
 I would like to add:
 - Give and update clients the expected estimated waiting time.
-- Give clients an cancellation option.
+- Give clients a cancellation option.
 - Give clients the option to skip my turn and let the person with the number behind go before my turn.
-- Give business the option to create thier own design, choosing font-colors, background photos and edit text.
+- Give business the option to create their own design, choosing font-colors, background photos and edit text.

 ## Design
 __Color Scheme__
-I wanted to keep the color scheme simple for this project so I chose colors that work nicley together.
+I wanted to keep the color scheme simple for this project so I chose colors that work nicely together.
 Two dark colors, two pop colors and one light color.
 ![Color Scheme](state/static/images/color-scheme.png)

 __Wireframes__